hughgrigg/php-business-time/README.md

 This library provides an extension for the `Carbon` class in the [Carbon](http://carbon.nesbot.com/docs/) date time library.

-While Carbon already has methods like `addWorkingDays()` and `diffInWeekendDays()`, this extension lets you handle business time more precisely and flexibly.
-It can consider public holidays from WebCal.fi, as well as your own customised times which can be specified directly or with constraint- matching.
+While Carbon already has methods like `diffInWeekendDays()`, this extension lets you handle business time more precisely and flexibly.
+It can consider public holidays from WebCal.fi, as well as your own customised times which can be specified directly or with constraint-matching.

 [Official music video for this library](https://www.youtube.com/watch?v=WGOohBytKTU)